 May is Mental Health Month.
-You’ve probably noticed that antidepressants are being prescribed now more than ever by mainstream doctors for a variety of health symptoms.
+You’ve probably noticed that antidepressants are being prescribed now more than ever by conventional doctors for a variety of health symptoms.
 This is a powerful phenomenon in America today that is doing a disservice to women because it is actually harming their mental health, not helping it.
 This pattern leads to the prescription of dangerous mind altering drugs for symptoms that your doctor can’t find diagnosis for.

 Have you been prescribed an antidepressant for any combination of these symptoms?